 George Faulkner Sings Murry Wilson.
 A vinyl-only LP featuring 11 new recordings of vocal songs written by Murry Wilson – the father of the Beach Boys.
 The album features a cast of session musicians from NYC, London, and Philadelphia.
 Only 300 copies pressed.
-Release date Oct.
+Released Oct.
 16, 2020.
-Pre-order now via Bandcamp at this link and at select record stores.
+Order now via Bandcamp at this link and at select record stores.

 And Murry had enough success in songwriting to have over 25 of his roughly 50 compositions recorded (and re-recorded) by a variety of acts.
 This being a testament to not just his ability to write a quick hook and a snappy title lyric but in his ability to hustle and sell his songs to a host of labels, producers, bandleaders, and groups.
 Prior to the birth of the Beach Boys, Murry learned the art needed a steady push if it were going to go anywhere.
 He did alright for himself.

 Brian Wilson once said that people often mislabeled Murry as an untalented songwriter, but “[he] had talent, he sure did.
 He was a talented man.
 He had some music in him… My favorite song of his was one called ‘His Little Darling and You’.
 It was a ballad.”
 Even after Murry’s death, Brian is on record saying he wanted to record one of Murry’s songs – Lazaloo – in tribute to his Dad.